YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

 * Turn on replication.
 * Create a new replication instance file.
 * Start the Source Server.
-* Immediately, after starting the Source Server but before making any updates, take a backup of the replication instance file.
+* Immediately after starting the Source Server but before making any updates, take a backup of the replication instance file.
 The instance file has the journal sequence number that corresponds to the database state at the time of starting the instance.
 This backup instance helps when you need to start a new Supplementary Instance without taking a backup of the Originating Instance.
 Retain the backup copy of the Originating Instance as you may need it in future as a checkpoint from where its supplementary instance may resume to receive updates.

 .. note::
    While a backed up instance file helps start replication on the P side of A→P, it does not prevent the need for taking a backup of the database on A. You need to do a database backup/restore or an extract/load from A to P to ensure P has all of the data as on A at startup.